Hopac/Hopac/README.md

 locking primitives to implement those when needed.
 Also, it seems that the task and async mechanism built on top of the thread pool include some significant implementation overheads and design weaknesses.
-For example, the Task<T> type of the task parallel library acts both as a representation of an operation (comparable to a first-class function) and as a container for the result of the operation (comparable to a write-once ref cell).
+For example, the Task&lt;T&gt; type of the task parallel library acts both as a representation of an operation (comparable to a first-class function) and as a container for the result of the operation (comparable to a write-once ref cell).
 Frankly, those are two separate responsibilities and combining them into one type is questionable design.
 The F# async design recognizes this issue at the type level, while the C# async design does not, and as a result the C# async design suffers from "gotchas" as has been recognized.

 The thread pool, the task parallel library and the async frameworks were not initially designed as a coherent whole.
 As a result, there seem to be some significant overheads when those systems are taken as a whole.
-The Task<T>
-class, for example, has significantly more fields than a Hopac job (or continuation) and, while tasks are very light-weight when compared to native threads, as a result, Hopac jobs are even more light-weight than async tasks.
+The Task class, for example, has significantly more fields than a Hopac job (or continuation) and, while tasks are very light-weight when compared to native threads, as a result, Hopac jobs are even more light-weight than async tasks.